ancilcrayton/solve-iwmi/README.md

     # Set up Elastic Search database (it might take a while to initialize...)
     make database

-    # Extract, Transform and Load data
+    # Extract, Transform and Load data (the last step can be to save data as JSON files instead)
     make etl

+    # Load preprocessed data into ES
+    make load_es

     # Close the database
     make close_database